gks-anvil/vrs_anvil_toolkit/README.md

 ### Getting Started

 There are two types of user stories for plugins: one will be implementing the project-specific plugin, while the other is using an already-built plugin.
-The former user will be called a plugin implementer, while the latter will be called a plugin user.
+The former user will be called a plugin author, while the latter will be called a plugin user.

-**Plugin Implementer**
+**Plugin Author**
 1. Read through the default implementations defined in the [`BasePlugin`](src/plugin_system/plugins/base_plugin.py).
 2. Copy [`simple_plugin.py`](src/plugin_system/plugins/gregor_plugin.py) to your working directory.
 This has to be in the **top-level directory** where you will do your CAF generation.
 3. Rename the plugin class and name (eg `MyProjectPlugin` and `my_project_plugin.py`).
 The file name must end in `_plugin.py` to be a valid module.